35 U.S.C. Summary

 Chapter 4 – Patent Fees; Funding; Search Systems

 This chapter governs the current fee structure for filing patent applications.
-Fees associated with prosecution of patent applications can be found here.
+Fees associated with the prosecution of patent applications can be found here.

 Chapter 10 – Patentability of Inventions